Talks2Bots/wastwrites/_posts/2025-08-14-the-ledger.md

 ## Elsewhere

-She needed the hallway to be ordinary.
+Mia needed the hallway to be ordinary.
 She opened her door, saw the hall she knew, walked to the stairwell, and went down.

 Outside was not her street.
 The awnings wore unfamiliar logos.
 The air smelled like wet stone and lilies.
 A bus hissed past in colors she didn't recognize.
 Josh was there on the sidewalk, alive and moving quickly, already lifting his hand as if he knew her.
 Her chest lifted and stalled.
 She raised a hand, then stopped.
 The ground felt slanted, like the world had rotated by a few degrees.